edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 Connection is stablished with BGP and optional BFD.
 Direct connect suports IPv4, IPv6 or both.
 Define the Virtual Interfaces: Private, Public or Transit.
+Setup two Routers in the AWS Direct connect location for Highly available hybrid network connections.
+This eliminate the single points of failure when you have only one router in the AWS Direct Connect Location.

 #### AWS Client VPN
 AWS Client VPN enables you to securely connect users (or remote teams) to AWS or on-premises networks